India: The Golden Triangle to Kerala 14 days

 See the world through rose-tinted glasses at Fatehpur Sikri

-Transfer to Ranthambore today, stopping en route in the abandoned red sandstone city of Fatehpur Sikri.
-Ranthambore is famous for its tigers and for its association with Project Tiger, an organization dedicated to protecting of India’s tigers.
+Make your way to Ranthambore today, stopping en route in the abandoned red sandstone city of Fatehpur Sikri.
+Ranthambore is famous for its association with Project Tiger, an organization dedicated to protecting of India’s tigers.
 Tonight, enjoy an included group dinner.

 Spy on the Indian Tiger, revered for its power and beauty

 Spend the day at Ranthambore National Park on morning and afternoon game drives through wildlife terrain.
 Keep watch for the big cats and other large predators, like the sloth bear, striped hyena, jackal and the Indian mongoose.
 Lunch and dinner are included today.
 Please note: Tigers are elusive animals, and sightings cannot be guaranteed.

 Travel in regal Indian style—on the back of an elephant

 Climb on the back of an elephant to ascend the slope to Amber Fort and Diwan-i-Khas, the Hall of Private Audience.
 Later in the afternoon, enjoy free time to explore Jaipur’s many markets and bazaars.
 This evening, sit down to an included dinner accompanied by a traditional puppet show.
 Please note: The availability of elephants is limited and cannot be guaranteed.